 Adjusting the length of a pair of pants is the most common clothing alteration.
 Hems can be adjusted by hand stitching, by sewing with a machine, or by using hemming tape that is melted with a warm iron to glue the material together.
 This page explains how to hem using a sewing machine that can do blind stitching.
 Many sewing machines costing less than $100 Dollars have this capability.
 In addition to the sewing machine, you will need scissors, a seam ripper, thread matching the color of the material, a tape measure, an iron, and an ironing board.
+It also can help to have purpose-built tools, such as a fabric cutter made by Fiskars.
 You can recover the cost of your sewing equipment after just a few alterations when you consider the money that you would pay for professional alterations.

 Determine the correct length.
 Fold the excess length of the pant cuffs toward the inside of the pant leg and pin the pants to the appropriate length.
 When measuring, it is important to take into consideration the kind of shoes that will be worn with the pants.
 The jeans illustrated here are fitted for use with high heel shoes, and they will probably be too long to be used with sneakers or tennis shoes.
 If you measure with tennis shoes, the pants will be too short with high heel shoes.
 Body posture also affects the measurements.
 Make sure that the person is facing straight and not looking down when the measurement is taken.
 Pin the pant cuffs at the proper length or mark the pants with a small mark of taylor's chalk.